 As the invasion of Iraq loomed in early 2003, as a “chronicler of the times” I felt obligated to expand my scope beyond economics and finance to encompass global social and geopolitical reportage and commentary.
-So I began writing David L. Smith’s Cassandra Chronicles, the first issue of which carried the dual title: “Why I Write” and “Why We Fight.”

-For the past 24 years I have thrived on the challenges of analyzing, explaining and forecasting events in the U.S. and global economies, U.S. monetary and fiscal policy, the international scene, U.S. international trade and global oil markets.
+For the past 24 years, I have thrived on the challenges of analyzing, explaining and forecasting events in the U.S. and global economies, U.S. monetary and fiscal policy, the international scene, U.S. international trade and global oil markets (my favorite market analysis tools are MarketsEveryDay and MarketWatch).
 The ultimate challenge and test of my grasp on reality, however, has been to devise profitable investment strategies for stocks, bonds, currencies, precious metals and energy, calculated to avoid loss and capture gains in these volatile and constantly changing markets.

 In practice, my state of mind often more nearly approximated a cross between an omnium-gatherum and a soothsayer.

 Nevertheless, in the process of meeting these challenges, I learned a great deal about how the world works – in particular the interweaving of the economy, financial markets, government policy and current events.
 It is said that to truly understand a subject one must teach it.